LLNL/RAJA/docs/sphinx/user_guide/tutorial/scan.rst

   * ``RAJA::exclusive_scan_inplace`` operation
   * RAJA operators for different types of scans; e.g., plus, minimum, maximum, etc.

-In the example, we demonstrate a variety of scan operations supported by RAJA.
+In the examples, we demonstrate a variety of scan operations supported by RAJA.
 We show how different scan operations can be performed by passing different RAJA operators to the RAJA scan template methods.
 Each operator is a template type, where the template argument is the type of the values it operates on.

-This discussion assumes the reader is familiar with parallel scan operations and how they are applied.
-If you are unfamiliar with scan operations or need a refresher, a good explanation of what scan operations are why they are useful can be found here `Blelloch Scan Lecture Notes <https://www.cs.cmu.edu/~blelloch/papers/Ble93.pdf>`.
-A nice presentation that describes how scans are parallelized is `Va Tech Scan Lecture <http://people.cs.vt.edu/yongcao/teaching/cs5234/spring2013/slides/Lecture10.pdf>`_

-.. note:: For scans using the CUDA back-end, RAJA uses the implementations
-          provided by the NVIDIA Thrust library.
-For better performance, one can enable the NVIDIA cub library for scans by setting the CMake variable ``CUB_DIR`` to the location of the cub library on your system when CUDA is enabled.

 In the following discussion, we present examples of RAJA sequential, OpenMP, and CUDA scan operations.
 All examples use the same integer arrays for input